AdamKoutou/AdamKoutou/README.md

 - 👋 Hi, I’m @AdamKoutou
 - 👀 I’m interested in web design and blockchain technologie
-- 🌱 I’m currently learning blockchaine solutions
+- 🌱 I build blockchain solutions
-- 💞️ I’m looking to collaborate on blockchaine project
+- 💞️ I’m looking to collaborate on blockchain project
 - 📫 How to reach me ...

 <!---